 3. LED Light

 LED lights are available for both models.
 The lights are removable and blink when turned on.

 One of the most noticeable features of Uvex helmets is their light weight.
 Compared to skate style helmets that can run over 400 grams, while the Uvex Junior is 260 g. and the Hero a mere 200 g.
 While 200 grams (7 ounces, close to a half a pound) may seem minimal to an adult, for a child it can mean the different between happily wearing a helmet and not.
 The numerous air vents additional help to prevent the helmet from becoming sweaty and uncomfortable.

 IAS stands for Individual Adjustment System and is designed to provide a customized fit for every rider.
 The IAS system is simply the dial-adjust system found on the back of the Hero.
 The Junior however, has an additional adjustment found in the upper portion of the helmet, as shown here.
 This adjustment allows the helmet to be adjusted vertically as well as horizontally, thereby creating a truly customizable fit.

 Lightweight, well-ventilated, adjustable and durable, Uvex helmet are quite simply what the standard helmet should be.
 Add on their unique “monomatic” buckle and a LED light and you’re in helmet heaven.
-Our only word of caution regarding the Uvex helmets, is to make sure you measure your child’s head before ordering to ensure a proper fit as the we found the Hero to be to small for most three-year-olds.
+Our only word of caution regarding the Uvex helmets is to make sure you measure your child’s head before ordering to ensure a proper fit, as we found the Hero to be too small for most three-year-olds.

 Uvex Youth Models